nonso1234/nonso1234.github.io/_pages/about.md

 title: "About"
 ---

-My name is Bennett Espeland.
-I am a student in the Northwestern MSR program.
-My focus within the program is consumer robotics and virtual reality controls/haptics.

-I received my undergraduate degree in Electrical Engineering and Computer Engineering from North Carolina State University in 2019.
+Hi I'm Chinonso Ovuegbe, I earned a Master's in Mechanical Engineering from the University of Texas at San Antonio.
+My focus and interests are in Robotics and Controls.